betaflight/betaflight/docs/Profiles.md

 | 1       | Down     | Left  | Up     | Middle |
 | 2       | Down     | Left  | Middle | Right  |

-The cli `profile` command can also be used:
+The CLI `profile` command can also be used:

 ```
 profile <index>